Optimization Insights into Deep Diagonal Linear Networks: Deep Diagonal Linear Networks

 \item Let $i\in[d]$.
 If $j\notin \arg\min_{k\in[L]}|u^k_i(0)|$, then for every $t>0$ we have that $u_i^j(t) \neq 0$. \end{enumerate} \end{proposition} \textbf{Proof.}\\1.
 This statement is obtained by multiplying \eqref{eq:GF_Llay} by $u^j(t)$ and then by integrating it.\\ 2.
 Let $i\in[d]$ and $j\notin \arg\min_{k\in[L]}|u^k_i(0)|$.
 We suppose that there exists $T>0$ such that $u_i^j(T)=0$.
 We define $l\in\arg\min_{k\in[L]}|u^k_i(0)|$ and according to the first claim, for all $t\geqslant0$,

 In particular, for $t=T$,

 Since the above equation cannot be true, we can conclude. \\

-Before commenting the previous result, we introduce the main assumption on the initialization of the network that we will consider in the next:
+The following assumption on the initialization of the network is considered in the following and useful to interpret the above result.
+Assume that,

-The preceding condition indicates that, for each component $i\in[d]$, the node with the minimal absolute value is unique across all layers.
+The above condition states that, for each component $i\in[d]$, the node with the minimal absolute value is unique across all layers.
 For instance, initializing each layer with the same values violates this assumption; while setting them randomly is almost surely valid.

-It should be noted that this initialization assumption is relatively weak in comparison to those presented in the existing literature, even when considering only two layers.
-For Diagonal Linear Networks, \cite{woodworth2020kernel} impose a layer to be zero before training while in the context of deep matrix factorization, \cite{arora2019implicit} impose the layers to be balanced i.e.
+This choice of the initialization is weak compared to other in the literature, even when considering only two layers.
+For shallow diagonal linear networks, \cite{woodworth2020kernel} impose a layer to be zero before training while in the context of deep matrix factorization, \cite{arora2019implicit} impose the layers to be balanced i.e.

 where $W_j$ is the matrix containing the weights of the $j$-th layer.